ouss3ma/Job-Interview-Assignment/Questions.md

-# Programming Challenges for HD Energy -- Data Scientist position
+# Programming Challenges for Data Scientist position

 #### Q1.
 Regular find function for list
 Describe (with pseudocode or real code) how to find an element by value in an unsorted list (i.e. define the "find" function for a list, with a list and a value as inputs).
 The function should return the index of the element found.
 What should you return if the element is not in the list?